Leo-H-Cao/CellularAutomaton/doc/DESIGN.md

   * Handles keyboard input
 * DataReader
   * Reads in JSON or XML data and returns data structures to GameController
+* (abstract) Rules
+  * Outlines the basic structure to check for a specific set of Rules
+  * Implemented by each specific games' Rules class

 ## Assumptions that Affect the Design
+* Fixed screen size

 #### Features Affected by Assumptions
+* Dynamic cell resizing

 ## Significant differences from Original Plan